tinyMLx/tinyMLx.github.io/index.md

 {% include feature_row id="events" type="center" %}
 {% include section_break %}

 The [SciTinyML: Scientific Use of Machine Learning on Low-Power Devices](/SciTinyML) workshop hosted by the [Abdus Salam International Centre for Theoretical Physics](https://www.ictp.it/) has been postponded to **October 18-22 2021** due to the global semiconductor shortage as a result of COVID-19.
-[View the updated flyer](/assets/images/4D/2021ICTPWorkshop.png).

 In the meantime, we will be holding three introductory seminars for the TinyML4D Academic Network on:
 + **September 17, 1-2pm GMT**: Academic Network Introduction and Why the Future of ML is Tiny and Bright with [Prof. Vijay Janapa Reddi](https://scholar.harvard.edu/vijay-janapa-reddi/home) of Harvard University.
 [Vijay's slides](/assets/slides/4D/seminars/21.09.17_Vijay_Janapa_Reddi.pdf).
 [Full Seminar Video](https://youtu.be/LeW9lsyNqgY).